Key Info

 Below are the main topics covered in this course, expand each one to see the criteria.

-- 1.1Describe the meaning of autism
+- 1.1Describe what autism is

 - 1.2State current statistics associated with autism